 However, it is more than the built space and its equipment that has expanded.
 The staff have received enhanced training in advanced behavioral guidance techniques to address many of the barriers in receiving (and providing) the dental care needed.

 Several dentists in Northeast Indiana have similar office practices.
 All are working to help those with disabilities to literally keep their teeth and to keep them healthy while managing the cost of such care.
-At a time when Medicaid funding is declining, we know that good preventive care and daily oral hygiene provides cost savings by preventing expensive emergency care.
+At a time when Medicaid funding is declining, we know that good preventive care and daily oral hygiene provide cost savings by preventing expensive emergency care.

-If you or someone you know has been avoiding dental care or if you have a child who is learning how to care for those baby teeth that are just appearing, consider the importance of routine dental care and daily habits of self-care.
+If you or someone you know has been avoiding dental care, or if you have a child who is learning how to care for those baby teeth that are just appearing, consider the importance of routine dental care and daily habits of self-care.

 How can we instill a level of comfort going forward to see the benefits of regular dental hygiene?
 Access is a less likely barrier at the new space for wheelchair users, for bus riders, and for those with sensory issues.

-Whether from a baby, a child, a co-worker or a neighbor, a shared smile can be a shared language.
+Whether from a baby, a child, a co-worker, or a neighbor, a shared smile can be a shared language.
 A smile can be a greeting or a recognition.
-It can be an acknowledgement or thank you.
+It can be an acknowledgement or a thank you.
 An apology or a farewell.
 To preserve one’s teeth is to retain that smile of unlimited communication potential.

 “A smile is a curve that sets everything straight.”
 (Phyllis Diller)